scarv/eliminate/README.md

 - Computational correctness test

-  a) FPGA-option (recomanded for latency-optmised version): view the output of loaded application via `screen`.
+  a) FPGA-option (recommended for latency-optmised version): view the output of loaded application via `screen`.

-  b) simulation-option (recommanded for area-optimised version): view the signals of the collected FST trace in `gtkwave`.
+  b) simulation-option (recommended for area-optimised version): view the signals of the collected FST trace in `gtkwave`.

 - Latency measurement